adamtorres/importing-tutorial/readme.md

 In general, the first two prints use positional placeholders - the first `%s` or `{}` is replaced by the first argument following the string and so on.
 The third print is similar but the number in the braces corresponds to the index of the argument with `0` being the first argument after the string.
 That helps if you want to repeat a value in the string, you can have `{1} {1} {0} {1}` which would repeat the `1` arg three times and the `0` arg once.
 The fourth print uses a dict as the arg where the keys act as the placeholders in the string.
 If the string has a placeholder that does not exist in the dict, a KeyError will be raised.
 You can create your own object that implements the `__missing__` function to get around KeyErrors, though.

 The last is probably the most recommended as it just makes a pile of sense.
-First, prefix the string with an 'f'.
+First, prefix the string with an `f`.
 Then, use existing variables for the placeholders.
 You can call functions within the placeholders as well.
 To force a string lowercase, `f"lowercase example: {variable.lower()}."`.
 Essentially, whatever can be done in one expression can be done as the replacement.
 The replacement happens on assignment of the string.
 As in, if the f-string is assigned to a variable but not printed until later and after some replacement values have changed, the replacements already occurred on the assignment and won't reflect the changes.

 ```
 >>> x = 1